chuckstack/chuckstack.github.io/src-ls/tool-aichat.md

 How does someone learn to perform the above steps?
 More specifically, how did we...

 - know that pdftotext would extract out text from a PDF?
-I asked AIChat.
+We asked AIChat.
 - find the best prompt to extract out dates and tasks?
-I asked AIChat.
+We asked AIChat.
 - figure out how to create a new role in AIChat?
-I asked AIChat.
+We asked AIChat.

 You are probably starting to see a pattern....